victoraldir/personal-blog/content/en/posts/creating-blog-hugo.md

 hugo new posts/creating-blog-hugo.md
 ```

 This will create a new file in the content/posts directory.
 You can edit this file with your favorite editor.
-I will use [Visual Studio Code](https://code.visualstudio.com/) for this blog.
+I usually use [Visual Studio Code](https://code.visualstudio.com/) for editing Markdown files as it has a lot of useful extensions for Markdown.
+You can find more information about Markdown extensions for Visual Studio Code [here](https://code.visualstudio.com/docs/languages/markdown).

 ### Run the server